hannotify/hanno.codes/_drafts/java-21-release-day.md

 ### JEP 452: Key Encapsulation Mechanism API

 A protocol like Transport Layer Security (TLS) relies heavily on public key encryption schemes in order to provide a secure way for a sender and recipient to share information.
 But public key encryption schemes are usually less efficient than symmetric encryption schemes, which instead focus on establishing a shared symmetric key as the basis of all future communication between sender and recipient.
-Such a key is typically produced by a _key encapsulation mechanism_ (or KEM), and JEP 452 proposes to introduce such an API to the JDK.
+Such a key is typically produced by a _key encapsulation mechanism_ (or KEM), and JEP 452 proposes to introduce an API for it.

 #### Components